ariafatah0711/linux_aria/README/tryhackme/01 - root me.md

     - open cyberchef
     - open revshell
         - and which nc mkfifo
+        - and go cyberchef
+        - setting ip and port reverse
-        - and go cyberchef and copy to base 64
+        - and copy to base 64
         - after copy
         - add echo base64
         - add in base64 and | base64 -d > shell.sh